ThomasCarstens/reportGenerationQualtrics/README.md

 - Solution Suggestion: we need to create a new email to deploy it (1) and find a way for 'Anyone' or at least Qualtrics to use it (2).

 ## Thank you
-To Stefano Cutuli and Lucia Lara for letting me join their Focus Team, and best of luck to Alex with the final touches !
+To Stefano and Lucia for letting me join their Focus Team, and best of luck to Alex with the final touches !

 ## Link to Google Sheets